 Helpers Needed – Edgewood in the Community, Wednesday, September 25, 9:30am-2pm: Edgewood High School will be sending 20 students to St. Dunstan’s to do yard work as part of their community service.
 If you would like to work with a small group of students and help direct them, please talk to Rev. Miranda or email John Ertl .
 Thanks!

-Ladies’ Night Out, Friday, February 23, 6pm: Come join us for good food and good conversation among women of all ages from St. Dunstan’s.
-This month we will meet at Nonno’s Italian Restaurant, 704 South Whitney Way in Madison.
-For more information, please contact Kathy Whitt or Debra Martinez.
+Ladies’ Night Out, Friday, September 27, 6pm: Come join us for good food and good conversation among women of all ages from St. Dunstan’s.
+This month we will meet at The Nile Restaurant at 6119 Odana Road, Madison.
+For more information, or to arrange a ride, please contact Kathy Whitt.

 Saturday Book Club, September 28 at 10am: A Good American Family by David Maraniss.
 Elliott Maraniss, David’s father, a WWII veteran who had commanded an all-black company in the Pacific, was spied on by the FBI, named as a communist by an informant, called before the House Un-American Activities Committee in 1952, fired from his newspaper job, and blacklisted for five years.
 Yet he never lost faith in America and emerged on the other side with his family and optimism intact.

 Bite Size Climate, Sunday, Sept.
 29, 11:50 – 12:10: Many of us are fearful and sad about climate change and its many impacts.
 An important first step towards change is to be informed citizens who understand the issue and can talk about it with others – since we’ll all need to work together for change.
 Bite-Sized Climate is a time for adults, kids and youth to spend 20 minutes (we promise!) learning and talking together.
 We’ll regroup this fall by watching a playful demonstration of the scientific consensus on global warming.
 Get a snack at coffee hour, then gather in the meeting room!